 - Increased nuchal translucency reflects fetal heart failure; it is typically seen in any serious anomaly of the heart and great arteries and strongly associated with a chromosomal abnormality.
 In one study, 84% of karyotypically proven trisomy 21 fetuses had a nuchal translucency >3 mm at 10-13 weeks of gestation (as did 4.5% of chromosomally normal fetuses).

-- The greater the extent of FNT, the greater the risk of abnormality.
+- The greater the extent of FNT, the greater the risk of abnormality and adverse pregnancy outcome.